neerajww/tvhDemodulation/README.md

 # Time-varying sinusoidal demodulation for non-stationary modeling of speech
 Speech signals contain a fairly rich time-evolving spectral content.
 Accurate analysis of this time-evolving spectrum is an open challenge in signal processing.
-Towards this, we visit time varying sinusoidal modeling of speech and propose an alternate model estimation approach.
+Towards this, we visit time varying sinusoidal modeling of speech and propose an alternate model estimation approach to analyse speech.
 The estimation operates on the whole signal without any short-time analysis.
 The technique is effective for:
 - analysis and synthesis
 - time-scale modification
 - pitch-scale modification